 Affirmations are short powerful statements created with the intention of helping you to have a more positive empowered mindset.

-Affirmations have been shown to benefit us by reducing harmful stress, improving our behaviour, heath, relationships, problem-solving abilities and even academic achievement.
+Affirmations have been shown to benefit us by reducing harmful stress.
+It helps us improve our behavior, health, relationships, problem-solving abilities, and even academic achievement.

 Three (3) essential keys for effective affirmations